Codeception/Codeception/docs/modules/Selenium.md

 * url *required* - start url for your app
 * browser *required* - browser that would be launched
-* host  - Selenium server host
+* host  - Selenium server host (localhost by default)
-* port - Selenium server port
+* port - Selenium server port (4444 by default)

 ## Public Properties